 If you’re one to save everything, you probably noticed that over time, all those receipts, bank statements, and other papers start to pile up in your home.
 Some may even call you a pack rat because you think you need to keep it all.
 But the thing is, you don’t.
-If you’re drowning in papers you’ve yet to get rid of, follow this guide to shredding.
+If you’re drowning in papers you’ve yet to get rid of, follow this guide from our shredding service.

 - Birth certificates or adoption papers